-Is it spring yet?
-If you're getting primed for warmer weather, we recommend a little Aperol: it's fruity and fresh like a summer drink, but bracing and bitter like the citrus of winter.
-If you are looking for ways to use up the last of February's citrus, pairing it with this Italian aperitif is just the ticket.
-(It's also delicious mixed with a wide range of spirits and liqueurs, or just used to flavor a glass of Prosecco.)
-Here are 10 delicious cocktail recipes to get you started:
+Aperol may be the perfect summer aperitif.
+It has low enough alcohol by volume (just 11%) that drinking early doesn't mean passing out by sunset, and its bright and fresh sweetness is matched by just a little bit of bitterness for balance.
+If you are looking for ways to use up the extra citrus sitting in a bowl on your counter, pairing it with this Italian aperitif is just the ticket.
+It's also delicious mixed with a wide range of spirits and liqueurs, or just used to flavor a glass of Prosecco.
+These are our favorite Aperol-forward cocktail recipes to get you started.

 - Cheeky Negroni

 - Aperol Spritz

 - The Two-One-Two

 - Ratterwick Punch (Sparkling Gin, Aperol, and Grapefruit Cocktail)